-Benefit Recalculation Effective July 1, 2001, monthly benefit at retirement will be recalculated to be the greater of (i) current monthly benefit, or (ii)monthly benefit based on service at DROP entry and Final eligible participants.
+Benefit Recalculation Effective July 1, 2001, monthly benefit at retirement will be recalculated to be the greater of (i) current monthly benefit, or (ii)monthly benefit based on service at DROP entry and Final Compensation at retirement date.
+The recalculation provision was discontinued effective July 1, 2016.

+Back DROP Option Effective on July 1, 2001, a back DROP option is available for all eligible participants.
 The DROP account is recalculated under the option based on what the account balance would have been had the participant elected the DROP earlier than he/she actually did.
 The initial DROP entry date cannot be backdated prior to September 1, 1995 or prior to 20 years of credited service, and must be on the first of the month selected.
+The Back DROP provision was discontinued effective July 1, 2016.